-5.3 Pupils may choose to confide in any member of school staff if they are concerned about their own welfare, or that of a peer.

-5.4 This includes all staff being aware of the North Yorkshire pathway of support for children and young people who deliberately self-harm.
+- 5.3 Pupils may choose to confide in any member of school staff if they are concerned about their own welfare, or that of a peer.
+Referral procedures are as other Child Safeguarding concerns via the school DSL or DDSL - 5.4This includes all staff being aware of the North Yorkshire pathway of support for children and young people who deliberately self-harm.